xxynet/device-status/README.md

 pip install -r requirements.txt
 ```

-Modify the configuration files for the server and client. ( `server/config.ini` `client/config.ini`)
+Modify the configuration file for your server. ( `server/config.ini`)

 Run `server/server.py` on your server

-Configure `client/config.ini` & run `client/client.py` on your clients respectively
+Configure `client/config.ini` & run `client/client.py` on your devices respectively